jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-1-deployment-methods-travisci.md

 # Moving Away From deploy.sh

-There's nothing necessarily wrong with using `deploy.sh` to push our code, however we want to get all the bells and whistles that Continuous Integration can provide to us such as checks to [verify the markdown](https://github.com/DavidAnson/markdownlint) - of which I hope to do a future blog post about.
+There's nothing necessarily wrong with using `deploy.sh` to push our code, however we want to get all the bells and whistles that Continuous Integration can provide to us such as running a series of tests and checks automatically against every commit to our repository.
+Once those tests and checks pass then we can automate the deployment of our website.

 Now there are many CI tools out there with the most well known likely to be [Jenkins](https://jenkins.io/), but there are also hosted solutions available which will take your code and perform your pipelines against them.

-One of those hosted solutions is [TravisCI](https://travis-ci.com/).
+One of those hosted solutions is [TravisCI](https://travis-ci.com/), where they integrate quite nicely with GitHub repositories to attach [webhooks](https://developer.github.com/webhooks/) against them.
 They have several pricing options available, but for public open source projects, it is completely free!

 So it is a good idea to set your source code repository on GitHub to be public.
 TravisCI does include (at the time of writing) private projects in their free plan, but you are capped in some shape or form on how much the platform will do for you.